-where \underline{R} and \underline{S} are as defined in [BDLSY2012].
+where R and S are as defined in [BDLSY2012].

-- It is not required that the integer encoding of the y-coordinate5 of the points represented by \underline{R} or \underline{A} are less than $2^{255} 19$. - It is not required that $\underline{A} \notin \mathsf{ExcludedPointEncodings}$. - [Canopy onward] Appendix § B.3 'Ed25519 batch validation' on p.166 describes an optimization that MAY be used to speed up validation of batches of Ed25519 signatures.
+- It is not required that the integer encoding of the y-coordinate5 of the points represented by R or A are less than $2^{255} 19$. - It is not required that $A \notin \mathsf{ExcludedPointEncodings}$.

-Non-normative note: The exclusion, before Canopy activation, of ExcludedPointEncodings from R is due to a quirk of version 1.0.15 of the libsodium library [libsodium] which was initially used to implement Ed25519 signature validation in zcashd.
+Non-normative note: The exclusion of ExcludedPointEncodings from R is due to a quirk of version 1.0.15 of the libsodium library [libsodium] which was initially used to implement Ed25519 signature validation in zcashd.
 (The ED25519_COMPAT compile-time option was not set.)
 The intent was to exclude points of order less than l ; however, not all such points were covered.
 It is possible, with due attention to detail, to reproduce this quirk without using libsodium v1.0.15.